 Ms. O’Hanlon is a graduate of the University of Texas and has a Master Degree in Public Administration.

-Ms. O’Hanlon chose to serve on the Board to apply her abilities and experience to ensure that all property owners are served by a viable water and wastewater system as well as the desire to provide safe and effective roads throughout the Village.
+Ms. O’Hanlon chose to serve on the Board to apply her abilities and experience to ensure that all property owners are served by viable water and wastewater system as well as the desire to provide safe and effective roads throughout the Village.

 Butch is a native Texan that has lived in Tahitian Village for 13 years.
 He has been a business owner in Bastrop since 2003.
 He moved to Bastrop from the piney woods of NE Texas.
 Butch is committed to seeing our neighborhood thrive for many years to come.